OhayoNB/Coupon-Management-System/README.md

 Two ENUM Lists: The first contains the Client types and the second contains the Coupon categories.

 Layers:
-The Repository layer - This layer communicate with the DB by using custom queries and Spring Data JPA queries.
+The Repository layer: This layer communicate with the DB by using custom queries and Spring Data JPA queries.
-The Service layer - This layer contains the business logic of the project.
+The Service layer: This layer contains the business logic of the project.
-The Controller layer (RESTful API) - Constitutes the access point to the server and does not have any BL.
+The Controller layer (RESTful API): Constitutes the access point to the server and does not have any BL.
 In the controller layer, there is a login controller that constitutes the first stage when connecting as an Admin, Customer and Company.
 The project also contains the JWT layer which is the responsible for the login inspection and all the other authentication logic.

 Website Structure: